ludekcizinsky/master-thesis/README.md

 2. Sports replays: imagine being able to see a 3D replay of a soccer match from any angle you want, even from the perspective of a player
 3. Physical AI (markeless motion capture): having access to highly accurate estimates of people's joint positions and body shapes in 3D over time from just video could enable collection of large-scale motion datasets for humanoid robots (e.g. retarget human motion to robots)

+## Preprocessing limitations and notes:
+- it can happen that sam3 actually fails to detect any humans in the scene, so here I would also need to check if everything went fine.
+- it can happen that sam3 will fail to detect certain human for a subset of the frames, so be aware of that
+- manual inspection needed at this point and making sure that mask track ids match motion track ids.
+- another todo is to pick a frame index for each person track to be used as reference frame during inference.
+- I need to ensure I am running over all humans detected in the scene.